Arriving at the Port of Entry in the United States

 An admissions letter from the school or other proof you are a student

-DO NOT travel to the U.S. 30 days before the program start date on your I-20!
+Plan to arrive to the U.S. NO MORE THAN 30 days before the Program Start Date written on your I-20!

 Customs and Border Protection (CBP) officer, who will decide whether you may enter the United States.
 If the CBP officer admits you into the United States, that officer then will issue you an electronic

-I-94, “Arrival/Departure Record,” which you will complete and route to the United States.
-You can find your I-94 online.
-Form I-94 is the only document establishing how long you may legally remain in the United States for your studies.
+I-94, “Arrival/Departure Record,” which you will complete en route to enter.
+You can find and download your I-94 online.
+Your school officials will ask you for a copy of this form for your records.
 What is a Secondary Inspection?

 If the

-Customs and Border Protection (CBP) Jun officer at the port of entry cannot initially verify your information, or if you do not have all of the required documentation, you may be directed to conduct additional research to verify your information without causing delays for other arriving passengers.
+Customs and Border Protection (CBP) officer at the port of entry cannot initially verify your information, or if you do not have all of the required documentation, you may be directed to another area as they conduct additional research to verify your information without causing delays for other arriving passengers.